aedanpope/tc_client/README.md

 ### 3. A DQN for kiting

 #### Intro
-Recent AI research using Q-networks has looked primarily at symmetrical battles of groups of Marines.
-In particular, Marine 5v5 where the opponent just singly attack-moves the AI controlled 5 marines was studied in [Usunier et al, 2016](https://arxiv.org/abs/1609.02993) and [Foerster et al, 2017](https://arxiv.org/abs/1702.08887).
+Recent AI research using Q-networks for StarCraft micro has looked primarily at symmetrical battles of groups of Marines.
+In particular, Marine 5v5 where the opponent just attack-moves the AI controlled 5 marines was studied in [Usunier et al, 2016](https://arxiv.org/abs/1609.02993) and [Foerster et al, 2017](https://arxiv.org/abs/1702.08887).

 This is a good environment for exploring the multi-agent problem, and extending models to the stochasitc high-dimensional StarCraft space.

-There are many challenges to StarCraft that this environment does not expose us to:
+There are many challenges to the StarCraft environment that marine 5v5 does not expose us to:
-- Exploration complexity: In (Foerster, 2017), they measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84%, this means that learning agents have somewhere decent to iteratively learn and improve from.
+- Exploration complexity: Foerster et al. measure that giving _no_ orders to the friendly controlled marines leads to a win rate of 84% (Foerster, 2017), this means that agents have a decent default policy to iteratively learn and improve from.
 - Asymmetry: One of the interesting AI challenges of StarCraft is the asymmetry in micro battles and races.
-There are 3 distint races with very different units and technologies available, leading to 9 different roles a completely general StarCraft AI has to learn (i.e. controlling {Terran, Zerg, Protos} vs enemy {Terran, Zerg, Protoss} are 9 distinct problems to solve with many common features).
+There are 3 distint races with very different units and technologies available, leading to 9 different roles a completely general StarCraft AI has to learn (i.e. controlling {Terran, Zerg, Protos} vs enemy {Terran, Zerg, Protoss} is 9 distinct problems to solve with many common features).
-- No Planning: Short term gains are a close proxy for long term victory.
+- Planning: In marine 5v5, short term gains are a close proxy for long term victory.
 Doing some extra damage to the opponent this frame is probably good.
-In full starcraft, it's common to make short term sacrifices to realise a longer term advantage.
+In StarCraft, it's common to either:
+  - Make short term sacrifices to realise a longer term advantage.
+  - Realise a short term advantage, without it being clear you've incurred a longer term disadvantage.

 Consider a battle a [Terran Vulture](http://wiki.teamliquid.net/starcraft/Vulture) and a [Protoss Zealot](http://wiki.teamliquid.net/starcraft/Zealot).